LoloCabbage/Potential-Model-for-Population-Prediction/README.md

 just run the MAIN.m to get a result for one region, one ssp scenario
 run the MAIN_ALL.m to predict the population for all areas
-run the MAIN_CLUSTER.m  with parellel computing
+run the MAIN_CLUSTER.m  with HPC Clusters

 -------------------------
 default setting ：